Kim Kardashian And Other Celebrities Reveal Their Fertility Woes

 Celebrities Get Bullied Too

 Kim isn’t the only one who has gone through some issues.
 Other celebrity moms have come out in the open to share about how the experience was for them.
 Their lives are made more difficult especially when their lives are out in the open as they are celebrities.
-They find themselves being asked by fans why they haven’t had children yet or why they won’t have children.
+SO they find themselves being asked by fans why they haven’t had children yet.
+Or why they won’t have children.
 Chrissy Teigen warned fans and others about asking the question.
 She was on FABLife when she talked about her fertility issues with John Legend.
-She said years ago that she and the music guru were going to have several children it was possible.
+She said that her and the music guru were going to have several children years ago if it was possible.
 She said that it had been a process.
-Therefore, whenever she was asked when she was going to have children, she said that one day that person is going to ask the wrong girl who is struggling and that would really hurt them.
+Therefore whenever she was asked when she was going to have children she said that one day that person is going to ask the wrong girl who is struggling and that would really hurt them.
 She said she hated being asked and stressed that she should stop being asked.
-Luckily for the couple, they welcomed a bouncing baby girl.
+Luckily for the couple they welcomed a bouncing baby girl.

-During the same interview, fellow model Tyra Banks revealed that she also had issues and that she felt bullied by people on social media.
+During the same interview fellow model Tyra Banks revealed that she also had issues and that she felt bullied by people on social media.
 She said that she had several failed IVF treatments and it was very emotional for her.
-Tyra said the following.
+Tyra said,

-“I’m so tired of seeing on my social media, ‘why don’t you have kids, why don’t you have kids?’
+“I’m so tired of seeing on my social media, “why don’t you have kids, why don’t you have kids?
 You don’t know, you don’t know what I’m going through.
 You have no idea.”

 I'm hearing, "Happy Mother's Day" and I can't believe how lucky I am!
 Of all the fashionable hats I wear, I love being a #mother the most. #HappyMothersDay from me and my mama to all the wonderful women of the world!